 Abstract

 Biodiversity dynamics are shaped by a complex interplay between current conditions and historic legacy.
 While a simple relationship is often used to link evolution with temperature, short-term climate change likely interacts with previous temperature trends when influencing the pace of origination.
 Such paleoclimate interactions have been demonstrated for extinction risk but the effect on evolutionary dynamics is untested.
-Here we show that origination probability on genus-level in marine fossil groups is strongly affected by paleoclimate interactions.
+Here we show that origination probability in marine genera is strongly affected by paleoclimate interactions.
 Short-term cooling adding to a long-term cooling trend increases the origination probability by 24.4% (95% Confidence Interval [23.8%, 24.9%]).
 This large effect is consistent through time and all studied groups.
 The mechanisms of the detected effect might be manifold but are likely connected to eustatic sea level drop caused by sustained global cooling, resulting in increased allopatric speciation.
 This complex and cascading nature of paleoclimate interactions might explain the ambiguous conclusions of previous studies on the relationship between temperature and origination.

 Introduction